Skip to main content

 “We don’t even have a current roster of how many members they have,” Blythe said.
 “Do you need 20?
 How many people are certified to even use these packs?”

 Another item reduced because of the budget was extrication tools, according to Batteau.
-These tools spread parts of a vehicle apart to pull someone out of a bad crash.
+These tools spread parts of a vehicle apart to pull someone out of a serious crash.

-That means if a part of the tool breaks, it can be swapped and still work.
+If a part of the tool breaks, it can be swapped out and can continue to be used.

 The two entities also can’t agree on a chief.
 The volunteer company already has a chief and has a way of voting the chief in, but ESD 6 wants to hire a new one.